hashicorp/packer/website/source/docs/builders/qemu.html.markdown

   commands or kickstart type scripts must have proper adjustments for resulting device names.
 The Qemu builder uses "virtio" by default.

-* `floppy_files` (array of strings) - A list of files to put onto a floppy disk that is attached when the VM is booted for the first time.
-This is most useful for unattended Windows installs, which look for an `Autounattend.xml` file on removable media.
-By default no floppy will be attached.
-The files listed in this configuration will all be put into the root directory of the floppy disk; sub-directories are not supported.

 * `format` (string) - Either "qcow2" or "img", this specifies the output format of the virtual machine image.
 This defaults to "qcow2".